Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - Your legionaries can be of a different race than you and have their own racial traits.
 However, their ability scores are unchanged by their race (and racial traits that grant a feat don't work for them).
 - In combat your legionaries their turn immediately after yours.
 - Each legionary can make only 1 attack per turn (If they cast a spell that makes multiple attacks, such as Scorching Ray, any attacks after the first are wasted).
 - If you have spell slots your legionaries have half as many spell slots, but no more than 8 each.
 Starting with all your 1st level spell slots and counting upwards.
+If this would grant your pact magic spell slots to your legionaries, those pact magic slots are at most 3rd level for them and restore on a long rest.
 For the purpose of cantrip and spell scaling, the legionaries are 1st level.
 - Your legionaries know and prepare the same spells as you do, but can only cast spells they have spell slots for.
 (No ritual casting or scroll casting)